 h.
 Rights relating to automated decision-making and profiling.
 We do not use your personal data in this way.

-• Information that you provide by filling in forms on our websites.
-This includes information provided at the time of registering to use our websites and subscribing to services.
+a.
+Information that you provide by filling in forms on our websites.
+This includes information provided at the time of registering to use our websites and subscribing to or using our services.
 This may include your name, address, email address and telephone number.

-• Contact us offline, for example by telephone, fax SMS, email or post
+e.
+Contact us offline, for example by telephone, SMS, email or post

 Under the GDPR, we must always have a lawful basis for using personal data.
 This may be because the data is necessary for our performance of a contract with you, because you have consented to our use of your personal data, or because it is in our legitimate business interests to use it.
 Your personal data may be used for one of the following purposes: